This Roasted Broccoli requires just 3 ingredients and less than 20 minutes. And the result is slightly sweet and caramelized...so yummy!

 • Aim for most of the florets to be about the same size, or in bite-size pieces, so they cook evenly.

-• Top with grated Parmesan cheese at the end of cooking and pop into the oven for a minute to melt.
+• Top with grated Parmesan cheese at the end of cooking and pop under the broiler for a minute to melt.
 Or add a squeeze of lemon juice or grated fresh lemon zest.

 • Serve with a dip (if your kids like dips!) like ketchup, ranch, guacamole, or salsa.